shenxn/protonmail-bridge-docker/README.md

 **variable**|**description**|**default**
 -- | -- | --
-cache_enabled|Controls if the mail cache is enabled in the prefs.json file.|false
+cache_enabled|Controls if the mail cache is enabled in the prefs.json file.|true